SkygearIO/guides/intro/quickstart/android.md

     android:name=".MyApplication">
 </application>
 ```
+That is it.
+You are good to go now.
+You can continue with the step below to learn about basic database operations.

 ## Step 4: Create your first record in Skygear
 Now, let's create a record in the Skygear database to see if the SDK has been installed successfully.